 Installations and Performance Art

-The most amazing day in the life of Xquisite Corpse, asking people on the streets of New York to write a poem.
-In 15 languages and almost 200 messages, we wrote the poem of our collective subconscious and I called it Today.
+The most amazing day in the life of Xquisite Corpse, I asked New Yorkers from all walks of life to write me a message.
+From the delivery guy on East 51st street, people waiting to be seated for lunch on the Upper East side, the doormen of Radio City hall...
+Together, we wrote the poem of our collective subconscious and I called it Today.

 After 200 people came and went, 12 hour painting marathon and no script, no money changed hands, no models, no artists, no audience, because anyone that stepped into the studio that day played their own script, became the artists, the models, the canvas, the audience of their own painting.

-Xquisite Corpse went to the High Line Park to model artwork with pliant boundaries.
+Xquisite Corpse went to the High Line Park to test some boundaries and introduce color to the walkway of urban gray.

 The central piece in Xquisite Corps Act Two which provided momentum for action.
 No one remained indifferent toward the Runway and the audience kept changing it in all kinds of ways until the paint run out.